BlockchainLabsNZ/awesome-solidity/examples/upgradable-contracts.md

 <br>

 ## Importing data from another contract
-If you need access the same data from different contact you need to think in advance.
+If you need to access the same data from different contact you need to think in advance.

 ### Original contract